Rom-03/sql-learning/README.md

 To improve my SQL skills and help others who are learning as well.
 Feel free to fork, clone, or contribute!

-## 🧑‍💻 Author
+## Author
 [Jerome Anos](https://github.com/Rom-03)
-SQL enthusiast and IT support professional
+SQL enthusiast and IT Support Engineer